AntaresMugisho/PyBladeDocs/docs/liveblade/index.md

 ## Configuration

-In your Django or Flask project, configure LiveBlade by updating the settings:
+In your Django or Flask project, configure Liveblade by updating the settings:

 ### Django Configuration